lchski/flowratio-local/README.md

         the OFF wins and the AFK never comes in, and sometimes – and this was the clue – the AFK happens instants before the OFF and both are submitted – but never the other way around!
+        - This seems to indeed have been the problem.
+I haven't gotten any double submissions now.
 - [ ] When my Windows laptop is closed, FlowRatio seems to generate an excessive amount of pings, on average every 32 minutes.
 This might not sound far from 45 minutes, buuut unless I'm doing statistics wrong, this should happen extreemely rarely by accident.
+      - For some reason, this may have been fixed now as well.
+I'm now consistently getting ping counts within 1–2 standard deviations.
+Not sure why fixing the above problem fixed this too, or if I'm just been lucky since then.

 These bugs are latent.